KKsimi/BMA-Net/README.md

 # BMA-Net
-We will publish the source code when the manuscript is accepted.
+The complete code will be published after the manuscript is accepted